nonplayer/hammercrawl/hc_world_bible.md

 ### The Great Goblin God of Goblins

 Everyone except the goblins knows that this god is actually just a Halfling in a really awful Goblin mask, but no one has had the heart to tell the Goblins yet, and they’d probably just ritually murder the messenger anyway.

+### The Great Yellow Canary

+Clerics of the Great Yellow Canary are best known for the giant yellow-feathered bird suits they wear over their armor.
+Canary Clerics wander the lands, bringing education to children and warring against corporate product placement in dungeons far and wide.
+The highest-level clerics of the order often ride invisible elephants into battle against the enemies of education.

 ### John, the Really Cool Dude that Everyone Likes